thewtex/thesis/introduction/background_and_significance.rst

 employed to monitor ultrasound induced thermal expansion on *in vitro* tissue.
 Yet, it remains to be seen how this technique can be applied *in vivo* where tissue movement is significant.

-Most of the initial carotid strain imaging studies were performed with intravascular ultrasound (IVUS) by de Korte [deKorte1997,Carlier2002,Cespedes2000,Korte2000,Schaar2003,Wan2001,Maurice2008,Liang2008]_.
-However, IVUS is invasive because catheterization is required.
-Additionally, catheter movement with blood flow can make it difficult to determine the orientation of the transducer and to differentiate between catheter and artery movement.

 More recently, strain imaging with external ultrasound has been attempted [Meairs1999,Bang2003,Brusseau2001,Dahl2004,Kanai2003,Maurice2005a,Maurice2004a,Maurice2005,Maurice2004,Ribbers2007,Stoitsis2005,Schmitt2007,Shi2008]_.